 FY2022 VATI Grant Application

-Roanoke County's Communications and Information Technology Department may also apply for the next round of Virginia Telecommunications Initiative (VATI) grant funding in the summer of 2021 to support the expansion of broadband services throughout the County.
+Roanoke County's Communications and Information Technology Department is planning to apply for the next round of Virginia Telecommunications Initiative (VATI) grant funding in the fall of 2021 to support the expansion of broadband services throughout the County with a goal of universal coverage.

 Internet Service Providers